A building block of life

 It also helps to build a robust immune system by helping to maintain a healthy amount of antibodies1.

-During pregnancy, your immune system is naturally suppressed, leaving you more vulnerable to infection3.
+Getting the right amount of zinc in your diet is especially important during pregnancy, when your immune system is naturally suppressed, leaving you more vulnerable to infection3.
 Zinc is one of the nutrients that provide some extra immune support1, making it important for your own health, as well as your baby’s.

-Maintaining a healthy intake of zinc throughout your pregnancy has also been shown to lower the risk of premature birth4.
+Maintaining a healthy intake of zinc throughout your pregnancy has also been linked to a lower risk of premature birth4.